Where will the funeral take place?

 What music can we use?

 - Almost any music can be used.
-Organ music, musical instruments, or personal CD's.
+Organ music, musical instruments, personal CD's or the electronic system at the crematorium.

 - At a church there is usually an organist.
 Arrange the music and hymns in conjunction with the minister.